 However, any scientific evidence to support this is based on in vitro cell or animal research, and none of the research has looked at weight loss specifically, says Moon, so don't assume drinking chaga tea will help you drop those last few pounds.

-4. Better Heart Health
+4. Supported Heart Health

 Plus, there's some evidence that chaga mushrooms may improve your heart health.
 "It can be a blood thinner, which is helpful for some people with cardiovascular disease," Hultin says.